 All about spatial separation

-The National Building Code sometimes require the exterior walls of some buildings built near a property line to be constructed differently, and the closer to a property line a building is, the more restrictive the requirement.
+The National Building Code sometimes requires the exterior walls of some buildings built near a property line to be constructed differently, and the closer to a property line a building is, the more restrictive the requirement.
 In Code, this is called “spatial separation.”
 The intent of spatial separation Code is to prevent fire in one building from damaging other structures on an adjacent property, or from damaging a different building on the same property.

 The next requirement will be to construct the wall with a fire-resistance rating.
 This generally means installing a fire-rated drywall (see “fire rated drywall”) on the interior of the wall.